gethin101/hackpad_2025/README.md

 ## 🖥️ PCB Layout
 <img src="Images/pcb.png" alt="PCB Screenshot" width="500">

-PCB design showing placement and copper wires
+This is my PCB layout that I designed in the KiCad PCB Designer.
+It shows how all of the component placement and copper wiring so I can visualise all the connections

 ---